rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-color-content.md

 >**Example:**
 ><CITE>Title and preliminary pages are printed in red and black ink</CITE>

-For incunabula, always record color printing if present (see [Color content, 6.23.31.3](/DCRMR/phys-desc/Color-content/#6.23.31.3)).
+For incunabula, always record color printing of textual matter if present (see [Color content, 6.23.31.3](/DCRMR/phys-desc/Color-content/#6.23.31.3)).

 >**Example:**
 ><CITE>Printed in red and black</CITE>
 >>(*Comment*: The manifestation is an incunable)

+<a name="6.235.31.3.Y.Y">6.235.31.3.Y.Y</a> For color prints  where each color is printed from a separate surface (see 6.23.SOMETHING.SOMETHING), make a note on the number (i.e., the number of plates, stones, or blocks combined to make the finished print )and the names of the colors, if considered important.

 ## 6.235.33 Details of hand coloring